 the poetry of WRDSMTH // words and photos x Johnny Otto

 A few years ago, I started to see these poetic phrases popping up all over the Hollywood area – on public utility boxes, on the sides of buildings – and I thought to myself, “How dare someone be poetic in Los Angeles.
-This is suppose to be a city without culture, art, and least of all, a heart for the poetic.”
+This is supposed to be a city without culture, art, and least of all, a heart for the poetic.”
 But there it was.
 And there it was again.
 It seemed like every day I’d encounter another one of those short inspirational messages plastered on a wall, along with a vintage typewriter.
 Whoever was doing this was more of a writer than a street artist in the traditional sense, the only image being that typewriter and the alias: WRDSMTH.
 No time for vowels, apparently.

 After years of seeing these tags all over Los Angeles, I finally got the chance to ask this mysterious wizard of wrds a few qstns.
 Vowels intact for the sake of your sanity.